Mamsie2609/Geely-Autos/README.md

 - stroke: Stroke or volume inside the engine.

-- compressionrato: compression ratio of car.
+- compressionratio: compression ratio of car.

 - horsepower: Horsepower.